justanothermanoj/EditJS/Readme.md

 EditJs
 =========

-A Simple Javascript Editor with some Extra features.
+A Simple online Javascript Editor with some Extra features.

 Usage